RockefellerArchiveCenter/fornax/README.md

 ### Assumptions

-Fornax currently makes the following assumptions:
+fornax currently makes the following assumptions:
 - The files for incoming SIPs will have passed through Aurora, and therefore will:
   - be structured as valid bags
   - be virus-free
   - contain at least the minimum metadata elements in `bag-info.txt` as defined in the source organization's BagIt Profile
 - All bags will have a unique identifier.
 - SIPs will be created from a POST request to the `sips` endpoint.
-- All bags will be moved to the `UPLOAD_DIR` defined in `fornax/settings.py` by some means (FTP, rsync, HTTP).
-Fornax doesn't care how or when they get there, it will just handle them when they arrive.
+- All bags will be moved to the `UPLOAD_DIR` defined in `fornax/settings.py` by some means (FTP, rsync, HTTP). fornax doesn't care how or when they get there, it will just handle them when they arrive.
-- For an example of the data Fornax expects to receive (both bags and JSON), see the `fixtures/` directory.
+- For an example of the data fornax expects to receive (both bags and JSON), see the `fixtures/` directory.

 ### Routes